As iron sharpens iron,

 - Investigate challenging paradoxes.
 Sometimes answers aren’t clear cut.
 Biblical values may seems to contradict.
 We ought to wrestle honestly with the balance between compassion and justice and acknowledge the difficulty of speaking the truth and speaking in love.

 - Pray for the Holy Spirit to apply biblical truth in our heart and in that of others.
 The Holy Spirit applies truth.
 If we usurp his role, we annoy our brothers and sisters and ignore our own heart; and at worst some of our church family starts to look to us for truth instead of to God.
 Let's ask God to work in our own heart and in others hearts to own and live out biblical values in the 21st century.

 Take a SIP of Civil Discourse: Church Flavor—Search biblical truth, Investigate paradoxes, and Pray—to examine hot topics with your church family.
-Like the Family Flavor, a sip of this recipe will open the door to future dialogues withand women to Jesus as they see how his followers love each other (John 17:20-23).
+Like the Family Flavor, a sip of this recipe will open the door to future dialogues with men and women.
 And the ingredients will come in handy for your final batch of Civil Discourse—the Community Flavor.
 See you in April.

 Photo by Craig Kirkwood.
 Used by permisson.